 GTRacing is not afraid to get bright and bold with the designs of their gaming chairs, but they have some solid engineering to back up all that bluster.
-Quality materials reflect the a gaming chair that was built with the high demands of competitive gamers in mind, even at this budget price.
+Quality materials reflect a gaming chair that was built with the high demands of competitive gamers in mind, even at this budget price.
 The PU leather feels comfortable and repels moisture very well.

 6. BestOffice Ergonomic PC Gaming Chair 7

-Just keep in mind that this is a pretty paint by numbers gaming chair.
+Just keep in mind that this is a pretty paint-by-numbers gaming chair.
 There aren't a whole lot of advanced adjustment options, but the ones that are there will suit the needs of most gamers, and the height adjustment in particular is smooth, quiet, and highly reliable.
 If you'd like a gaming chair as an alternative to a more traditional office chair at work, this is one of the best gaming chairs available at the moment.

 7. OFM Essentials Racing Style Bonded Leather Gaming Chair

 The OFM Essentials series is pretty by the books in terms of design and sensibilities, but it more than makes up for it with its resilience.
 That's not to say the aesthetics are bad.
 There are tons of different colors to choose from, and the contouring of the design scheme itself is actually pretty slick.
-That segmented design also allows some pretty solid ergonomics, even if the build quality isn't up to some of the competition.
+That segmented design also allows for some pretty solid ergonomics, even if the build quality isn't up to some of the competition.